 As we have seen, mindfulness helps to "calm" the amygdala.
 This has a direct consequence on your emotional life.
 You do not suppress emotions, but you create a small space between the stimulus (for example, a critique from your boss) and your reaction (anger or anxiety).

 In this space, you have a choice.
-Instead of reacting automatically and impulsively, you can observe the emotion rising within you, recognize it for what it is – a simple passing energy – and choose a more measured and constructive response.
+Instead of reacting automatically and impulsively, you can observe the emotion rising within you, recognize it for what it is—a passing energy—and choose a more measured and constructive response.
 This ability to regulate your emotions is a fundamental skill, both in professional and personal life.
 It reduces chronic stress and improves the quality of your relationships.

 In conclusion, mindfulness meditation is not a magic solution, but a pragmatic and accessible training.
-It is a discipline that, when practiced regularly, can not only measurably improve your cognitive performance but also profoundly transform the way you manage stress, emotions, and daily challenges.
-By combining it with targeted tools like CLINT, you equip yourself with a comprehensive toolkit to take care of your most precious resource: your mind.
+It is a discipline that, practiced regularly, can not only measurably improve your cognitive performance but also profoundly transform the way you manage stress, emotions, and daily challenges.
+By combining it with targeted tools like JOE, you equip yourself with a complete toolkit to take care of your most precious resource: your mind.

-The article “Mindfulness Meditation and Cognitive Performance” explores how meditation can enhance cognitive functions.
-A related article that may interest readers is Ligações com alguém com a doença de Alzheimer’s.
-This article discusses ways to connect with people with Alzheimer’s’s disease, which can also benefit from mindfulness practices to improve quality of life and social interactions.
+The article "Mindfulness Meditation and Cognitive Performance" explores how meditation can enhance cognitive functions.
+A related article that may interest readers is "Connecting with Someone with Alzheimer's Disease."
+This article discusses ways to connect with individuals with Alzheimer's disease, which can also benefit from mindfulness practices to improve quality of life and social interactions.